Phantom Sponges: Exploiting Non-Maximum Suppression to Attack Deep Object Detectors: Universal Sponge Attack

-Let $\mathcal{C}$ be the group of all candidates produced by the object detector, and let $\mathcal{C}^{clean}$ (resp. $\mathcal{C}^{per}$) be the group of candidates for a clean image (resp. perturbed image).
-In order to increase the number of candidate predictions that are passed to the NMS stage ($\mathcal{C}^{per}_{out}$), we need to increase the number of predictions that are not filtered by the confidence threshold $T_{conf}$ (see Section~\ref{sec:object_detectors}).
-Therefore, we aim to increase the confidence scores of all candidates that do not surpass $T_{conf}$.
-We also limit the increase of the candidate's confidence to $T_{conf}$, so that the loss favors increased prediction of far-from-threshold candidates.
-More formally, the loss for a single candidate is as follows:
+In order to increase the number of candidates passed to the NMS step ($\vert F(\mathcal{C}')\vert$), we need to increase the number of predictions that are not filtered by $F$.
+Therefore, we aim to increase the confidence scores of all of the candidates that do not exceed $T_{\text{conf}}$, as shown in Figure~\ref{fig:differntalpha}.
+We also limit the increase in the candidates' confidence score to $T_{\text{conf}}$, so that the loss favors the prediction of candidates that are far from the threshold.
+More formally, the non-targeted loss for a single candidate $c$ is: However, since a targeted attack is suitable for both NMS versions, we replace Equation~\ref{eq:un_single_conf} with:

-While this component focuses on the confidence of the predictions, we also want to consider the amount of candidate predictions that were filtered prior to the NMS stage.
-Therefore, the loss over all candidates is as follows:
+While this component focuses on the confidence of the predictions, we also want to consider the number of candidates filtered by $F$ (prior to the NMS step).
+Therefore, the loss over all candidates that were filtered ($\mathcal{C}' \setminus F(\mathcal{C}')$) is: